McKechnie Field is a charming ballpark shoehorned into a Bradenton neighborhood, where it has stood on the same ground since opening in 1923.

 Because of the surrounding development there is no room for an official parking lot, although gypsy lots in the neighborhood provide enough spaces.
 To be honest, the neighborhood that McKechnie Field resides in isn’t one of the nicer ones in Bradenton.
 But being in a neighborhood gives the ballpark much of its charm.

-Traditionalists will love McKechnie Field.
-It’s the only professional ballpark that doesn’t have lights.
-Ticket takers tear the stub from your ticket instead of scanning it.
+Traditionalists will love McKechnie Field, which was the last professional ballpark to install lights.
+Upon entering, ticket takers tear the stub from your ticket instead of scanning it.
 Advertising on the outfield wall is minimal and not distracting.
 There is no theme music for a hitter stepping to the plate.
 Even the fact that foul balls are a danger to cars driving on the street parallel to the third base line adds to a sense of nostalgia.

 Outside of the too narrow booster-style seats that make up the box and reserved seating, McKechnie Field really doesn’t have any flaws.
 Common problems that fans have to suffer through, such as a lack of shade and bland team programs, aren’t an issue in Bradenton.
 A roof covers each of the three main grandstands and these shaded seats are often available for purchase on game day.
-The Pirates official magazine program, On Deck, is very thorough and one of the few programs found at a spring training ballpark worth buying.
+The Pirates' official magazine program, First Pitch, is very thorough and one of the few programs found at a spring training ballpark worth buying.